 Proving Experienced Legal Services to Offshore Workers in New Orleans

-The Jones Act, more formally known as the Merchant Marine Act of 1920, provides crew members aboard offshore vessels with certain legal rights designed to protect their health and welfare in the face of many potential dangerous conditions.
+The Jones Act, more formally known as the Merchant Marine Act of 1920, provides crew members aboard offshore vessels with certain legal rights designed to protect their health and welfare in the face of many potentially dangerous conditions.

 The Jones Act allows crew members to file a lawsuit against their offshore employer when their fellow crew member’s or the offshore employer’s negligence caused their injuries.